Australia Financial Planning Guide For Migrants

 Interest on gilts is exempt from UK income tax, where it is paid to individuals who are not ordinarily resident in the UK and have completed a declaration confirming their non-resident status.
 Any investor can receive the interest on gilts gross.

-There are a wide range of investment funds available to investors in the UK as well as offshore locations that are structured very differently to the funds available in Australia.
+There is a wide range of investment funds available to investors in the UK as well as offshore locations that are structured very differently to the funds available in Australia.
 Hence, it is important to obtain specialised financial advice to get a clear understanding of the nature of each investment and its treatment by the ATO.

 When can I stop filing a UK tax return?